dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 * No extra features like permissions, uid and gid (although we are going to add those fields, they will not be used).
 * The path length will be limited.

 This VFS is built on top of the previously defined resource API (see Resource Management).
-The VFS creates a file specific `resource_t` for each open file and returns a handle that is then used with the generic `read`, `write`, and `close` functions.
+The VFS creates a file-specific `resource_t` for each open file and returns a handle that is then used with the resource manager's generic `read`, `write`, and `close` functions that will perform the proper handle-to-resource lookup and call our VFS functions.

 ## How The VFS Works